 It is important to raise any queries relating to your fee status before you complete your registration at the University.
 Fee status is only changed part way through a course in a small minority of cases, and for a specific and limited list of reasons.
 If we have not written to you, and you wish to query your fee status, you should contact the Admissions Service by email at firstname.lastname@example.org and ask for a formal ruling.

 When your status has been formally established, this will be reflected in your University record.

 Please follow the link below for more information about how we assess your fee status:

 Students from the European Union

-Nationals of the EU who are ordinarily resident in a country within the European Economic Area (EEA) may be eligible for a tuition fee loan.
+Nationals of the EU who are ordinarily resident in a country within the European Economic Area (EEA), and who are applying to study an undergraduate degree course or a Postgraduate Certificate of Education (PGCE), may be eligible for a tuition fee loan.

 The criteria to determine eligibility are very similar to those used by Student Finance England, although applicants must have spent the required period of residence within the EEA.
 Please contact the Admissions Service for more information.

 You can find more information on the UK government's Student Finance webpages: